 COVID-19 secure: for employers and others

 No one can underestimate the scale of these for us all in managing the risk from this virus.
 Making sure everyone remains safe, whilst ensuring the resilience of your organisation, requires unprecedented steps to achieve this.
-This is even more so now as lockdown restrictions ease and staff can return to work.

 Deciding how best to do this in your own particular circumstances is key.
 You have to do everything that is reasonably practicable to protect your staff and others given the risk presented.
 This means identifying workable precautions for your own organisation, whilst understanding you will not be able to eliminate the risk that the virus presents entirely.

 To make your workplace COVID-secure, you will have to apply the relevant government guidance to your own particular circumstances.
 Similar information is available for the Devolved Administrations.
 Here, you will need to refer to the guidance for Scotland, Wales or Northern Ireland as appropriate.
 All of this information remains under review, so it is important to keep up to date with the latest directions.
 You can follow developments and access the current advice by using the resources highlighted below.

 In some cases, you may need to refer to more than one set of guidance to make sure you are doing all that is necessary.